razorpay/gollum-setup/README.md

 REDIRECT_URL=https://wiki.example.com/oauth2/callback
 ```

-If you have a reverse proxy, use REDIRECT_URL to pass the complete HTTPS Url.
+If you have a reverse proxy, use REDIRECT_URL to pass the complete HTTPS URL.

 ## License